AZAZ3LTRON/FCC-Scientific-Computing/README.md

+# FreeCodeCamp Scientific Computing Project

 This repo contains the files and code necessary to obtain the Scientific Computing Certificate from FreeCodeCamp.
+The code is well explained in the file.

-Make use of it to complete and understand the course to the best of your ability
+Make use of it to complete and understand the code to the best of your ability